micro-nova/AmpliPi/docs/MANUAL.md

 - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
 - Consult the dealer or an experienced radio/TV technician for help.

+\newpage
 # Overview
 AmpliPi™ is a multi room/zone home audio controller and amplifier made for whole house audio systems with many zones.
 It can play up to 4 simultaneous audio streams (Pandora, Spotify, AirPlay, etc) or sources (RCA inputs), each routed to one or many zones, all of which are configurable in real-time using the self-hosted AmpliPi Web App or its underlying REST API.
 It is expandable up to 36 zones using AmpliPi Expanders.

-Your AmpliPi controller includes the following components
+Your AmpliPi controller includes the following components:

 - 1 x AmpliPi Controller
 - 1 x This User Manual
 - 6 x Phoenix connectors for speaker connections